-ARTICLE 14: To see if the Town will vote to raise and appropriate, borrow and appropriate or transfer from available funds a sum of money for the ongoing maintenance of capital equipment and systems associated with town buildings and facilities.
+ARTICLE 14: To see if the Town will vote to raise and appropriate, borrow and appropriate or transfer from available funds the sum of \$80,000 for the ongoing maintenance of capital equipment and systems associated with town buildings and facilities.
 The Town Facilities Manager shall recommend appropriate projects to the Town Administrator.
 The Town Administrator shall approve all expenditures under this article.
 The Town Facilities Manager shall report all funded projects to the Capital Budget and Advisory Committees as requested, or do or act anything in relation thereto.

-Proposed by: BOARD OF SELECTMEN Board of Selectmen Recommendation: Advisory Committee Recommendation:
+Proposed by: BOARD OF SELECTMEN

+Board of Selectmen Recommendation: Support

+Advisory Committee Recommendation: Support